FTIR microscopy: for localized chemical analysis of micro-contaminants and defects

 How FTIR microscopy works

-An FTIR microscopy system is composed of:
+An FTIR microscopy system consists of:

 1. Optical microscope : allows precise visualization of the sample and selection of the area to be analyzed.

-2. FTIR System : Records the IR spectrum of the targeted area.
+2. FTIR system : records the IR spectrum of the targeted area.

 4. Analysis modes possible: